 After Action Report (AAR)

-Following the VRC event, the VRC Committee must review the participants’ evaluations and actual operations and consider the results as compared to procedures outlined in this plan.
-The resulting assessments should produce an After Action Report (AAR.)
-This report includes accolades for what went right and reasonable recommendations for raising the standards in areas needing improvement.
+Following a VRC activation or simulation, the VRC Committee must review the participants’ evaluations and actual operations and consider the results as compared to procedures outlined in this plan.
+The resulting assessments should produce an After Action Report (AAR).
+This report includes accolades for what went right and reasonable recommendations for areas needing improvement.

 Volunteer Reception Center Processes